gentilfp/oxford_learners_dictionaries/README.md

 Oxford::Learners::Dictionaries - English
 ========================================

-Parser for Oxford Learners Dictionary English.
+Parser for Oxford Learners Dictionary.

 It parses http://www.oxfordlearnersdictionaries.com/ and return the definition(s) of the word you're looking up

 ## Features

 #### v0.1 - WIP
 Classification (verb, noun, adverb, etc) and its definition(s).
+Word of the day and Recent Popular searches.

 #### v0.2 - TODO
 Definitions including example(s).